PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-05 12:49:09
+Last updated: 2024-04-05 12:49:43
-Random Quote: Doesn't matter what you did or what you were, you are an Avenger! - Agatha Harkness
+Random Quote: Money.
+That's what seperates the haves from the have-nots.
+But what is money?
+It's everything if you don't have it, right? - Marty Byrde